danielsaidi/DeckKit/README.md

 ## Getting started

-The DeckKit online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.
+The online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.